UmarShaikh79/m2-apiconnector/README.md

 # M2_APIConnector

 ## Overview
 M2_APIConnector is a Magento 2 module designed to send REST API requests to external systems.
-Initially built for CommerceLink integration, this module is now designed to work with **any** API by extending its abstract class.
+This module is now designed to work with **any** API by extending its abstract class.
 It leverages **GuzzleHttp** for request handling and includes built-in logging for request/response tracking.

 ## Features
 - **Abstract API Integration** – Extendable for any API without modifying the core logic.